Nord Noratlas: Design

 The Nord Noratlas was a purpose-built twin-engine, twin-boom transport aircraft.
 It featured a large pod-like fuselage that was slung in between the aircraft's twin booms and indirectly attached to them via its shoulder-mounted wing.
 The Noratlas was deliberately designed to be operated under austere conditions, featuring widely spaced landing gear, complete with wide low-pressure tyres, for additional stability and suitability to moving over rough terrain, while the propellers had sufficient clearance to accommodate such operations as well.
-It was powered by a pair of SNECMA-built Bristol Hercules 738/9 engines, each of which being capable of producing 2,040 hp and driving a four-bladed Rotol propeller.
+It was powered by a pair of SNECMA-built Bristol Hercules 738/9 engines, each capable of producing 2,040 hp and driving a four-bladed Rotol propeller.

 The sizable cabin of the Noratlas was capable of accommodating up to 7.5 ST of freight or a maximum of 40 passengers; when flown at a cruising speed of 200 mph, it could transport a 6-ton payload over a range of up to 750 mi.
 Cargo was typically loaded into and unloaded from the main cabin via the rear-facing clamshell doors, which were intentionally positioned close to ground level to ease freight handling.